From Little Things Big Things Grow

 The phrase originated during the 1980s Barkandji peoples' land rights movement in far-western New South Wales during their fight for legal recognition and rights as sovereign owners of their homelands.
 Since that time it has become "a belief, a chant, and a fundamental understanding about the truth of Australia" (Mundine, 2020).

-In simple terms the phrase recognises that the Australian Indigenous people were the first inhabitants of these lands, and that this will always be the case.
+In simple terms the phrase recognises that the Aboriginal people were the first inhabitants of these lands, and that this will always be the case.

 "Sovereignty was never ceded"